milaboratory/mixcr/doc/align.rst

     * - ``-r {file}`` |br| ``--report ...``
       -
       - Report file name.
 If this option is not specified, no report file be produced.
-See below for detailed description of report fields.
+See :ref:`below <ref-align-report>` for detailed description of report fields.

     * - ``-с {chain}`` |br| ``--chains ...``
       - ``ALL``